Gunjit27/User_Voice_Recognition/README.md

 - **MFCC**: Plots the Mel-frequency cepstral coefficients.

 ## Results
-The model achieves a classification accuracy of 100%.
 The final evaluation includes a confusion matrix and a detailed classification report.